h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ### Binary Classifier

 Let’s take a look at binary classification model.
-A binary classification model predicts if an outcome is one of two values such as true or false.
-In the case of our example, either you default on your home loan or not.
-The generated model should be able to predict those two outcomes.
+A binary classification model predicts in what two categories(classes) the elements of a given set belong to.
+In the case of our example, the two categories(classes) are **defaulting** on your home loan and **not defaulting**.
+The generated model should be able to predict in which category each customer falls under.

 ![binary-output](assets/binary-output.jpg)